jaycode/short_sale_volume/README.md

 6. Once the Airflow webserver is ready (check the file `/var/log/user-data.log` a few times until there are no changes), run the following commands on the server to run Airflow Scheduler:

     ```
-    source ~/.bashrc
     airflow scheduler -D
-    aws configure
     ```

-    Then enter your AWS credentials and default region.
     If you got the following error:

     ```
     Warning: You have two airflow.cfg files: /home/ec2-user/airflow/airflow.cfg and /home/ec2-user/short_interest_effect/airflow/airflow.cfg.
 Airflow used to look at ~/airflow/airflow.cfg, even when AIRFLOW_HOME was set to a different value.
 Airflow will now only read /home/ec2-user/short_interest_effect/airflow/airflow.cfg, and you should remove the other file